sematext/solr-researcher/relaxer/README.md

 For information about fixing common misspellings, please refer to ReSearcher-common.pdf which describes functionality common to all Sematext's ReSearcher components.

 ### How to use Relaxer
 After Relaxer is correctly deployed and configured on your Solr server, you can start using it.
-The only mandatory parameter you'll have to provide in your query URLs to get correct results is queryRelaxer=true.
+The only mandatory parameter you'll have to provide in your query URLs to get correct results is `queryRelaxer=true`.
 In case it isn't provided, Relaxer component will not run.

 Relaxer works best with dismax request handler.
 The reason for this is the format of the queries which are sent to dismax handler (for instance, no field names, no logical operators), but it also works with standard handler.